Corhero/app-starter/README.md

 #### 19. How to get jQuery if I clone the repo on another machine?
 * Basically clone the repo and then run `npm install` in the root to get all the dependencies.
 Simple!

+#### 20. Adding basic repo instructions
+* It's been months since I worked on this and when I cloned the repo again and opened the `index.html` in my browser it was throwing a JS error in the console.
+Basically complaining about `$` being undefined.
+Doh! jQuery isn't included.
+I have to run `npm install` to get it...
+* I will now add instructions right at the top of this readme to make sure people know what to do with this repo.
+* Done.
+Commit.
+Push.